Find about what we're up to with regular updates

 The IAF’s mission is to champion the power of architecture to transform lives and improve the places where we live, learn, work and play.
 The nature and intent of the organisation still stands now more than ever as we all look at our relationship with our built environment from a new perspective.

-Our public realm is temporarily limited to 2000 metres, giving us a totally new appreciation and perspective of the towns, villages or cities that we inhabit.
+Our public realm was temporarily limited to 2000 metres, giving us a totally new appreciation and perspective of the towns, villages or cities that we inhabit.
 Similarly, being confined to our homes has meant that we have adapted them into work, entertainment, school and care spaces.
 Our relationship with our internal and external space has been utterly transformed overnight.
 This is the field of possibility for Project 20×20.

 Project 20×20 is an online initiative that will deliver content that is responsive, engaging and stimulating, under the theme of Respond and Profile.
 Respond shares 20 X reactions to the new reality and our changing relationship with space and Profile showcases the work of 20 X architects and creative happenings.